tumnus-lab/RT-2026-001-Comet-Perplexity-Instruction-based-Indirect-Prompt-Injection/README.md

 ## Responsible Publication Note

 This case study was conducted in a controlled environment.
 No real student credentials or assignment contents from any institution were used.
 The URL used in testing was researcher-controlled, did not collect private or sensitive information, and has been redacted from the public report.
-The researcher notified Perplexity on 2026-07-01 and will update this report or repository with any response, clarification, or remediation guidance received.
+Perplexity was notified on 2026-07-01 and will update this report or repository with any response, clarification, or remediation guidance received.
 This report is published for defensive evaluation and portfolio documentation.

 ## Author